ollewarne/frontend-kursplan-linkoping/README.md

 - Mårten - Developer
 - Twana - Developer

+## The techniques we have used in this project.
+Html5 - structure.
+Css3 - design and layout .
+Javascript - interactivity.

 ## Goals for this project
 - Deliver a page to Chasacademy about their courseplan in Frontend.